ThomasLambProgramming/thomaslamb.dev/public/ProjectAssets/BezierCurves/BezierCurves.md

 ![FailedToLoadImage](/ProjectAssets/BezierCurves/Spline1.gif)

 I started with making simple bezier curves using Unity's Vector3.lerp function.
-I made a cubic and quadratic curve quite simply, and found it more efficent.
+I made a simple cubic and quadratic curve and found a tutorial with equations that combined the multiple lerps to make it more efficent.

-equations.
 With these equations I learned that the derivatives could be used to find movement direction and acceleration (shown with the direction marked green above).

-Using this I found a tutorial explaining splines to help create the above spline editor.
+I later followed some resources I found online to create the above spline editor.

 ![FailedToLoadImage](/ProjectAssets/BezierCurves/Bezier1.png)
 ![FailedToLoadImage](/ProjectAssets/BezierCurves/Bezier4.png)